shreyabatra4/pytexas2023/README.md

 ### _Walking the Line_ by Brandon Rhodes

 This keynote was centered on how errors in code make Python developers feel.
-Brandon demonstrated how too much going right can lead to insecurity and doubt, and consider if the code a developer is writing is really being tested.
-In contrast, too many errors was made to impact developers to feel frustration.
+Brandon demonstrated how too much going right can lead to insecurity and doubt and consider if the code a developer is writing is really being tested.
+In contrast, too many errors were made to impact developers to feel frustration.
 It was also pointed out that many times the errors that came up are not conceptual but regarding smaller things that don't relate to the logic or even code being written.

-Brandon also empahsized how the goal is to ensure that you don't make changes that lead to a plethora of more changes - rather that developers should find the root cause and go from there.
+Brandon also emphasized how the goal is to ensure that you don't make changes that lead to a plethora of more changes - rather that developers should find the root cause and go from there.
 Furthermore, he pointed out a classic mistake that people think simplifying code doesn't always optimize it.
 Brandon, as well as many speakers through the conference also discussed Test Driven Development as a key principle to shipping better, more reliable code.

 ### _Tale of Two Typings_ by Thomas Stephens

 This was a talk about new processes that helped the team improve their practices.
-Thomas shared that "Legacy code is just code without tests", and went in depth regarding Type & Test driven development.
+Thomas shared that "Legacy code is just code without tests” and went in depth regarding Type & Test driven development.

 ### _Hidden Gems in ML Flow that improve Model Credibility_ by Krishi Sharma

 Krishi described the three gems that have changed her Machine Learning team's way of developing.
-She shared anecdotes which lead her team to believe that these three gems have improved their AI model's credibility:
+She shared anecdotes which led her team to believe that these three gems have improved their AI model's credibility:
 1. back up your data
 2. commit frequently
 3. version your data

-### _Exploring Sociotechnical Security Concerns in Critical Open Source Python Repositories_ by Jessy Ayala
+### _Exploring Sociotechnical Security Concerns in Critical Open-Source Python Repositories_ by Jessy Ayala

-During this talk, Jessy wanted to emphasize how many open source repoitories are lacking when it comes to security, and the importance of leveraging free GitHub extensions such as CodeQL to protect these repositories.
-He demonstrated some key issues by walking the audience through security risks on the vast number of open source reposiories for 3D printers, and the attacks that can be easily sent on these.
-Jessy pointed out that 99% of phishing attachs have human involvement and there is reason to be hesitant about secuirty vulnerabilities for open source repositories.
+During this talk, Jessy wanted to emphasize how many open-source repositories are lacking when it comes to security, and the importance of leveraging free GitHub extensions such as CodeQL to protect these repositories.
+He demonstrated some key issues by walking the audience through security risks on the vast number of open-source repositories for 3D printers, and the attacks that can be easily sent on these.
+Jessy pointed out that 99% of phishing attacks have human involvement and there is reason to be hesitant about security vulnerabilities for open-source repositories.

 ### _A Build Engineer in a Buildless Lang_ by Joshua Cannon

-Joshua gave this talk from the perspective of caring about the developer team's experience when it comes to following eingeering processes.
-He emphasized a case for having a mono repository, with the pros being easy collaboration and auto refactoring when required.
+Joshua gave this talk from the perspective of caring about the developer team's experience when it comes to following engineering and auto refactoring when required.
 Sophisticated tools are generally required when having a mono repository due to the amount of code that is in one place.
 He also shared his preference for tools including Poetry and Black.

 The idea of the talk was that Python development is a social thing.
 If it wasn’t, we would always write assembly.
 Part of the reason we use Python is so it can be easy for humans to read.